mewing0328/Ewing-Portfolio/README.md

 # MaSandra Ewing Portfolio

  ## Description
- My portfolio of work that showcases my skills and talents to employers.
+ My portfolio of work showcases my skills and talents to employers.
 This portfolio represents core skills of flexbox, media queries, and CSS variables.
-This portfolio will grow as I obtain future skills and add on more sections for deployed applications.
+This portfolio will grow as I obtain future skills and add more sections for deployed applications.

  ### Tasks Completed
  ```